Root canal treatment: Postoperative pain

 Several randomized clinical trials concluded that the use of rotary instruments is associated with a lower incidence of pain following the endodontic procedure when compared to the use of manual hand instruments.
 Corticosteroid intra-oral injections were found to alleviate pain in the first 24 hours in patients with symptomatic irreversible pulp inflammation.

 Complications

 Instrument fractures

 Instruments may separate (break) during root canal treatment, meaning a portion of the metal file used during the procedure remains inside the tooth.
 The file segment may be left behind if an acceptable level of cleaning and shaping has already been completed and attempting to remove the segment would risk damage to the tooth.
 While potentially disconcerting to the patient, having metal inside of a tooth is relatively common, such as with metal posts, amalgam fillings, gold crowns, and porcelain fused to metal crowns.
 The occurrence of file separation depends on the narrowness, curvature, length, calcification and number of roots on the tooth being treated.
 Complications resulting from incompletely cleaned canals, due to blockage from the separated file, can be addressed with surgical root canal treatment.
-To minimise the risk of endodontic files fracturing:
+The risk of endodontic files fracturing can be minimised by: